-The Hobart Walking Club had its genesis in a meeting convened on 12th November 1929 by ET Emmett, the Director of the Government Tourist Bureau.
-The response was a membership of seventy enthusiasts of both genders.
+The Hobart Walking Club began with a meeting convened on 12th November 1929 by ET Emmett, the Director of the Government Tourist Bureau.
+The response was a membership of seventy enthusiasts, male and female.
 In 1929 the Club ran official walks about once a fortnight.
 Membership grew quickly and is currently well over 800 members; now walks are held nearly every day of the year.
-When the Club started, skiing was more popular than walking but now the main activities are bushwalking and cycling with a minor amount of skiing in winter.
+When the Club started, skiing was more popular than walking but now the main activities are bushwalking, cycling and kayaking with some skiing in winter.

-A history of the first 81 years of the club is available: click to download (9 MB pdf file, 56 pages)
+A history of the first 81 years of the club is available here: click to download (9 MB pdf file, 56 pages)